sculpin/sculpin/README.md

 There are other fine projects that are more mature than this one.
-If you are looking for a stable project with an established community, try something on admittedly incomplete list:
+If you are looking for a stable project with an established community, try something on the following admittedly incomplete list:

  * [Jekyll](http://github.com/mojombo/jekyll) &mdash; Ruby
  * [Hyde](http://ringce.com/hyde) &mdash; Python
  * [Phrozn](http://phrozn.info) &mdash; PHP
+ * [Octopress](http://octopress.org) &mdash; Ruby (framework on top of Jekyll)